Dynamical Dark Energy and the Unresolved Hubble Tension: Multi-model Constraints from DESI 2025 and Other Probes: Cosmological Constraints and Model Comparison

 \subsection{Hubble Constant Constraints and the Hubble Tension}

-We present comprehensive constraints on $H_0$ and $\Omega_{\mathrm{m}}$ from a multi-model analysis, shown in Figure~\ref{fig:Om_H0}, offering key insights into the Hubble tension and potential resolutions beyond the standard model.
+We present comprehensive constraints on $H_0$ and $\Omega_{\mathrm{m0}}$ from a multi-model analysis, shown in Figure~\ref{fig:Om_H0}, offering key insights into the Hubble tension and potential resolutions beyond the standard model.

 Using CMB+lensing data alone (Figure~\ref{fig:Om_H0}, top-left), $w$CDM and $w_0w_a$CDM yield higher $H_0$ values than both the \textit{Planck} 2018 result ($67.40 \pm 0.50$ km/s/Mpc; \citealt{collaboration2020planck}) and the SH0ES measurement ($73.04 \pm 1.04$ km/s/Mpc; \citealt{riess2022comprehensive}).
-This aligns with the Bayesian evidence in Section~\ref{subsec:logB}, suggesting CMB+lensing data favor phantom dark energy ($w < -1$).
+This trend is consistent with the theoretical prediction from \citet{2020PhRvD.102b3518V}, which establishes that a more negative EoS parameter (i.e., enhanced phantom dark energy, $w < -1$) correlates with an increased $H_{0}$ value, and aligns with the Bayesian evidence in Section~\ref{subsec:logB}, suggesting CMB+lensing data favor phantom dark energy ($w < -1$).
 In contrast, $\phi$CDM cannot achieve $w < -1$ and gives $H_0$ values consistent with $\Lambda$CDM.

 Adding BAO data (top-right) changes $H_0$ constraints: $w$CDM and the $\xi$-index model shift toward intermediate values, reducing tension with SH0ES to $3.5\sigma$ and $3.8\sigma$, respectively.
 However, this improvement is not robust.
 Including SNIa data (bottom-left) or replacing CMB+lensing with the $r_\mathrm{d}$(CMB) prior (bottom-right) restores $H_0$ toward the \textit{Planck} value and reinstates the tension.